A Survey of Reinforcement Learning For Economics: Quantile, Robust and Constrained Reinforcement Learning

 \citet{Dabney2018b} extended this to Implicit Quantile Networks (IQN).
 Instead of outputting a fixed set of $N$ quantiles, the IQN network takes a quantile level $\tau \in [0,1]$ as an additional input and outputs the corresponding return value $F_{Z}^{-1}(\tau; s,a)$.
 The IQN loss has the same pairwise structure, but with quantile levels sampled continuously:

 where $\tau_1, \ldots, \tau_K$ and $\tau'_1, \ldots, \tau'_{K'}$ are independent draws from $U([0,1])$, and $K, K'$ are the number of samples per update.
 Because the quantile levels are sampled rather than fixed, IQN learns the full continuous quantile function rather than a discrete approximation.
-This continuous representation is the key bridge to risk-sensitive control.
+This continuous representation enables risk-sensitive control.

 An agent that maximizes expected return is indifferent between a certain payoff of 100 and a coin flip paying 0 or 200.
-In many applications this is inadequate: a portfolio manager, a robot near a cliff, or a firm facing bankruptcy all care about the shape of the return distribution, not just its mean.
+In many applications this is inadequate, since a portfolio manager, a robot near a cliff, or a firm facing bankruptcy all care about the shape of the return distribution, not just its mean.
 Distributional RL provides the return distribution; what remains is a principled way to convert that distribution into a scalar objective that encodes the desired risk attitude. \citet{Yaari1987} showed that this can be done with a distortion function $h: [0,1] \to [0,1]$ (increasing, $h(0)=0$, $h(1)=1$) applied to the cumulative distribution before integrating:

 This class includes the expected value ($h(\tau)=\tau$), Conditional Value-at-Risk at level $\alpha$ ($h(\tau) = \min(\tau/\alpha, 1)$), and the Cumulative Prospect Theory \citep{TverskyKahneman1992}, which overweights tail outcomes relative to their true probabilities.
 Since IQN can evaluate $F_Z^{-1}(\tau)$ at any $\tau$, each of these risk measures reduces to choosing which quantiles to average over and how to weight them.
 The network itself does not change; only the sampling distribution of $\tau$ at decision time does.
 Sampling $\tau$ from the non-uniform distribution $\beta(\tau) = h'(1-\tau)$ rather than uniformly yields policies that maximize the distortion risk measure $\rho_h$.